emmanueletti/resource-wall/notes.progress.md

 [x] when searching for another users resources, arrange resources to display resources from most recently created to oldest on the front end

+[ ] bugs with comments

+- some comment sections for some resources not appearing till afer one comment is made
+- for some resources after a comment is made, making a new comment triggers the default brower refresh/POST request behavior

 [ ] add like and average rating counter that refreshes with each new like and rating

-[ ] add event listener to cards displayed after you search for another users resources
+[x] add event listener to cards displayed after you search for another users resources

 [ ] add ability to like and rate resources